snimu/mask/README.md

 I've saved all results, but below, will only show you the average over all three runs for each setting.

 ## Results

+Let's quickly work through points 2 and 3:

+- Point 2: Fixing data ingestion issues (if they are even a real thing) isn't going to happen this way.
+    $M_{0.1}$ is already much worse than $M_{0.0}$, so backward masking at a significant level is undesireable.
+- Point 3: Post-training models to serve as late-interaction RAG models may or may not work;
+    I haven't tried yet (I'm doing this in my freetime with my own money, of which I only have limited amounts).
+    Maybe I will try next month, maybe not

+With that out of the way, I will now write about point 1, improving performance given a constant number of training tokens.

+TODO: get more out of the data you have???